osam-cologne/archlinux-proaudio/nvchecker/README.md

 packaged by this project, using [nvchecker].

-It contains a script, designed to run periodically on a server, which runs `nvchecker` using the latest configuration from this repo and then posts a message to a Matrix Chat room, if `nvcmp` reports any new versions.
+It contains a script, designed to run periodically on a server, which runs `nvchecker` using a configuration generated from PKGBUILD and .nvchecker.toml files in this repo and then posts a message to a Matrix Chat room, if `nvcmp` reports any new versions.

 ## Howto